aspiring-developer/Password-Generator/README.md

  * With a little knowledge gained from the class and by searching online, I started working on Javascript coding.
  * Having no experience making Javascript code that work, I started typing my codes by declaring variables first.
  * I declared variables that hold Uppercase, Lowercase, Numbers, and Special Characters.
- * I went further typing codes that I could produce without searching online or asking anyone.
+ * I went further typing codes that I could produce unyil without searching online or asking with anyone.

  **Real Challenge:**